-Myopia, commonly called shortsightedness, is a condition in which light is focused in front of the retina, resulting in blurred vision.
-Shortsighted people can often see reasonably clearly at short distances, but will not be able to see distant objects clearly.
+Myopia, commonly referred to as short-sightedness, is a condition in which light is focused in front of the retina, resulting in blurred vision.
+Short-sighted people can often see reasonably clearly at close distances, but will have difficulty seeing distant objects.

 There is currently no cure for myopia, but spectacles, contact lenses and refractive surgery can all provide good distance vision for people with myopia.

 How can I tell if I am shortsighted?

 Short-sighted people have difficulty in seeing distant objects clearly.
 They may find it hard to read road signs and to play ball games.
 Recognising people in the distance may be a problem for many short-sighted people.
 Often a person will not realise that they cannot see clearly but an eye examination by an optometrist will reveal the problem.